achtnullzwei/Doorman/docs/en/guide/getting-started.md

 # Getting Started

-Is this your first time here?
-Don't worry, we've got you covered!
+First time here?
+Don't worry — we've got you covered! 😊

-Below, you'll find a detailed guide for setting up your Doorman for the first time.
+Below is a step-by-step guide to help you set up your Doorman for the very first time.
+Just follow along — everything is laid out in the order you need to do it.

-Please note that these instructions are based on the pre-flashed Doorman PCB that I sell.
-If you've had a PCB manufactured yourself, make sure to flash the firmware first; otherwise, you might be waiting a long time for anything described below to happen. 😄

-**Thank you so much for using Doorman! ❤️**
+Thank you so much for choosing Doorman and supporting this project! ❤️

 ## Flashing the Firmware
-If you purchased a **pre-flashed Doorman PCB**, you can skip this step.
+If you bought a **pre-flashed Doorman PCB**, you're good to go — skip this step! 🎉

-However, if you **built your own PCB** or need to **update the firmware**, make sure to [flash it here](./firmware/installation) before moving on.
+But if you **built your own board** or need to **update the firmware**, now's the time to flash it.
+Otherwise, you'll be staring at a very quiet device while wondering why nothing works. 😄

+<div class="custom-layout"><a class="btn" target="_blank" href="./firmware/installation">Install or Update Firmware</a></div>

 ## Connect the Wires
 First, open your indoor station enclosure.
 On most models, you will find a screw terminal labeled with `a`, `b`, `E`, and `P`.